MCServerScout/Discord-Bot/docs/login.md

   - Ex: `0x020"uuid"10"username"...`
   - uuid is a string
   - username is a string
-  - THis indicates that the server is 'cracked' and allows non premium accounts to join
+  - THis indicates that the server is 'cracked' and allows non-premium accounts to join
 - 0x03: Set Compression
   - Ex: `0x031234`
   - threshold is an integer